HOT-Media/programming_foundations/small_problems/medium_2/medium_2_exercise_7.md

+how many friday the 13ths were in 1752 calculate 1 cycle of friday the 13ths to make sure the logic works out before going any further

-Whenever a common year begins on a Thursday, the months of February, March, and November will have a Friday the 13th A common year is a standard Gregorian calendar year with 365 days divided into 12 months, and only 28 days in February.
+Whenever a common year begins on a Thursday, the months of February, March, and November will have a Friday the 13th

+A common year is a standard Gregorian calendar year with 365 days divided into 12 months, and only 28 days in February.

  the February-March-November pattern repeats in a 28-year cycle